-The effect of COVID-19 on Impact investing
+The effect of COVID-19 on UK impact investing

 Despite the slowdown, we expect the impact investing market to show increased activity in the wake of COVID-19, as investors mobilise cash to help the economic recovery of the country, and rectify the inequalities that have been exacerbated by the pandemic.
 Fund manager Triple Point has already set up a Kick Start fund to help early stage businesses that have yet to raise funding, which will sit alongside its Impact EIS fund.

-Impact investments are less likely to fail than conventional investments
+Social impact investments are less likely to fail than conventional investments

 Impact investing means supporting companies that align with investors’ moral and ethical viewpoints.
 But it would be a mistake to think it’s a charitable pursuit, and the financial returns are not to be understated.